Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: Introduction: AI is overly focusing scale

 The bigger-is-better assumption is also prevalent beyond the AI research community.
 It is shaping how AI is used and the understandings and expectations about its capabilities.
 Popular news reporting assumes larger amounts of compute result in and equate to better results and commercial success~\cite{wodecki2023want,lawmeta2024}.
 Regulatory determinations and thresholds assume larger means more powerful and more dangerous, \emph{e.g.} the US Executive Order on AI~\cite{biden2023executive} and EU AI Act~\cite{parliament2023eu} -- this broader assumption shapes markets and policy-making.

-\paragraph{Paper outline} We start by discussing why this reliance on scale is misguided -- we first examine this assumption in terms of how, and whether, scale leads to improvement in goal setting, finding that scale is not always correlated with better performance in certain contexts, and in fact benefits of scale tend to saturate. (\autoref{sec:factors}).
+\paragraph{Paper outline} We start by discussing why this fixation on scale is misguided -- we first examine this assumption in terms of how, and whether, scale leads to improvement in goal setting, finding that scale is not well correlated with better performance in certain contexts, and in fact benefits of scale tend to saturate.
+(Section \ref{sec:factors}).
 Then we look at harmful consequences that result from the growth of large-scale AI.
-Firstly, large scale development is environmentally unsustainable (\autoref{sec:unsustainable}), and the drive for more and more data at any cost encourages surveillance and unethical and unauditable data practices (\autoref{sec:data}).
-Further, due to the expense and scarcity of core hardware and talent required to produce large-scale AI, privileging bigger-is-better increasingly concentrates power over AI in the hands of a narrow set players (\autoref{sec:narrowing}).
+Firstly, large scale development is unsustainable (Section \ref{sec:unsustainable}), and the drive for more and more data encourages unethical and unauditable data practices (Section \ref{sec:data}).
+Further, due to the expense and scarcity of hardware and talent required to produce large-scale AI, bigger-is-better strategies increasingly concentrate power over AI in the hands of a narrow set players (Section \ref{sec:narrowing}).
 We conclude by outlining how the research community can reclaim the scientific discourse in the AI field, and move away from a singular focus on scale.